Tanbobobo/DL-starter/docs/modules.rst

-After you figure out the data paths, you can run python preprogress.py, obatain the training and validation sets and python main.py, start your deep learning tour
+After you figure out the data paths, you can run python preprogress.py, obatain the training and validation sets and python main.py, start your deep learning tour.

 Maybe you will have problems in path, array, tensor etc.
 Try your best to solve them accroding to Internet :)